 Curriculum contains topics that will be covered in the course, pacing of topic introduction as well as exam dates and University deadlines.
-The Curriculum is posted on Brightspace.
+The Curriculum is posted on Blackboard under Resources.
 The possibility exists that unforeseen events will make schedule changes necessary.
 Any changes will be clearly noted on the Curriculum and in Course Announcements.